-- 3.3.
-We recognise the importance of providing a school environment where pupils feel safe and respected. - 3.4.
-We encourage pupils to talk openly and to feel confident that they will be listened to. - 3.5.
-We recognise that all adults within The New Guild Trust have a full and active part to play in protecting our pupils from harm and as such they will always exercise 'professional curiosity'. - 3.6.
+- 3.6.
 We will work closely with parents and carers to ensure their understanding of The New Guild Trust's responsibilities to safeguarding and promote the welfare of their children, which may include the need to make referrals to other agencies in some situations. - 3.7.
 We will work closely with other agencies to meet the needs of our pupils.